El Monte, California: 1800s

-20th Century
+1900s

 El Monte was incorporated as a municipality in 1912.
 During the 1930s, the city became a vital site for the New Deal's federal Subsistence Homestead project, a Resettlement Administration program that helped grant single-family ranch houses to qualifying applicants.
 It became home to many 1930s white Americans from the Dust Bowl Migration.

 Photographer Dorothea Lange took over a dozen photographs of the newly built Homestead homes for her work for the Farm Security Administration in Feb.
 1936.
 Lange stopped in El Monte a month before she took her most well-known photograph from the period, the Migrant Mother.
 "In contrast to the apparently positive scene in El Monte... in San Luis Obispo County, Lange captured a far gloomier scene of a Native-American mother with her children."
 San Gabriel Valley in Time observed.

-The area also experienced social and labor conflict during this period, as the El Monte Berry Strike of 1933 shed light upon institutional racism experienced by Japanese tenant farmers and Latino farm laborers.
+The area also experienced social and labor conflict during this period, such as the 1933 El Monte berry strike, which shed light upon institutional racism experienced by Japanese tenant farmers and Latino farm laborers.